antaresproject/docs/docs/services/assets.md

 ## Introduction

-Assets is a set of tools enabling a programmer to manage efficiently resources' files (scripts, javascripts, css, etc.) which belong to the system.
-Additionally, the application uses a very complex vendor named 'Assetic'.
+Assets is a set of tools enabling a programmer to manage efficiently resources' files (JavaScripts, CSS, LESS, SASS etc.) which belongs to the system and deliver user interface.

+## Assetic

+The application uses a very complex vendor named **Assetic**.
 More information about the capabilities of this package can be found on the [website](https://github.com/kriswallsmith/assetic).

 An example of use:

 `foo/public/css/foo.css`